Vinodkumar96188/offline_youtube_summarizer/README.md

   - Simple API (`model.transcribe()`)
 - **Why \"tiny\"?**
   - Much faster and lighter than larger variants
-  - Good trade-off between speed and accuracy for this assignment
+  - Good trade-off between speed and accuracy
   - For higher accuracy, the model name can be changed to `base` or `small` with no code structure changes.

 ### 5.2.
 Summarization: DistilBART CNN